-Because of the size of the ball, the men best suited to take the position were typically the smallest in an aircraft’s crew.
-Taller men would have struggled in the cramped, tiny space.
-Wearing flak jackets and electrically heated flight suits, the gunners were ready to enter the uninsulated sphere that, if they did not react quick enough, would make them vulnerable to enemy fire.
+Due of the size of the ball turret, the gunners best suited to take the position were typically the smallest airmen in a crew; taller individuals would have struggled in the cramped, tiny spaces.
+Wearing flak jackets and electrically-heated flight suits, the gunners were ready to enter the uninsulated sphere, which, if they didn’t react quick enough, would make them vulnerable to enemy fire.

-To get inside the ball turret, the gunner had to enter through the door located on the floor of the aircraft, positioning the ball so the guns were pointed toward the ground.
+To climb inside the ball turret, gunners had to enter through a door located in the floor of the aircraft, positioning the ball so its guns were pointed toward the ground.
 They then placed their feet on the heel rests inside and lowered themselves.
 To fit, they assumed a fetal-like position, with their knees bent close to their body and their backs and heads up against the rear wall.
 Some had to maintain this position on missions of up to 10 hours, a rather uncomfortable prospect.

-The gunner held two joysticks in either hand, one to pivot the ball and the other to trigger the firing mechanism for the machine guns.
-Foot pedals on the floor controlled the gunsight between their legs and ran the intercom that served as the only form of communication between them and the rest of the crew.
+The gunner held two joysticks in either hand, one to pivot the turret ball and the other to trigger the firing mechanism for the Browning machine guns.
+Foot pedals on the floor controlled the gunsight between their legs and operated an intercom, which served as the only form of communication between them and the rest of the crew.

 Small windows allowed the gunner to see below the aircraft, but not above.

-The small size of the ball turret didn’t allow for additional equipment to be housed within it.
-As a result, the parachute needed in the event the aircraft was gunned down was located just outside of the turret door.
+The small size of the ball turret didn’t allow for additional equipment to be housed within.
+As a result, the parachute needed in the event the aircraft was gunned down was placed just outside of the turret door.

-Unfortunately, this was not a very good place for the parachute, as the gunner needed to open the turret door, enter the fuselage and strap themselves in – all before the plane crashed.
-Additionally, the spheres were difficult to escape from, as they were raised and lowered by a mechanism that was easily damaged.
+Unfortunately, this wasn’t a very good place for it, as the gunner needed to open the turret door, enter the fuselage and strap themselves in – all before the aircraft crashed.
+To negate the danger, some gunners wore a chest parachute, but this typically wasn’t the norm.